ShineIML/Operating-systems/README.md

-# Operating systems – сopymaster
+# сopymaster

-Implement a program that will copy data from one file to another, depending on the terminal arguments, implement functions specifically for each argument.
+Implemented a program that will copy data from one file to another, depending on the terminal arguments, implemented functions specifically for each argument.

 ## Usage